 Deputy Prime Minister Alexander Novak announced the measure at a televised cabinet meeting chaired by Vladimir Putin.
 It runs until the end of July and exempts fuel shipped under government-to-government deals.

 The scale is not trivial for anyone.
-Russia accounted for roughly eleven percent of world diesel supply last year, on figures compiled from the analytics firm Vortexa, and the ban tightens a market the Middle East crisis had already squeezed.
+Russia accounted for roughly eleven percent of world diesel supply last year, on figures from the analytics firm Vortexa, and the ban tightens a market the Middle East crisis had already squeezed.

 Why the Russia diesel export ban matters in Brazil